 If the Properties panel is already active, by selecting the sheet entry object.

-After selecting the sheet entry object, select the Properties panel from the Panels button in the bottom right section of the design space or by select View » Panels » Properties.
+After selecting the sheet entry object, select the Properties panel from the Panels button in the bottom right section of the workspace, or by select View » Panels » Properties.

 If the Double Click Runs Interactive Properties option is disabled (default) on the Schematic - Graphical Editing page of the Preferences dialog, when the primitive is double-clicked or you right-click on a selected primitive then choose Properties, the dialog will open.
 When the Double Click Runs Interactive Properties option is enabled, the Properties panel will open.